Harp Medical Center

 Dr. J. Elmer Harp Family Memorial Scholarship

 The estate of the late Miss Jane E. Harp, daughter of Dr. J. Elmer Harp, funds the Dr. J. Elmer Harp Family Memorial Scholarship.
 It was established to honor Dr. Harp, a general practitioner who served Middletown Valley families for over 50 years.
-Each year, the Board of Directors of the Medical Center selects two persons who are pursuing a career in the medical field to receive this scholarship
+Each year, the Board of Directors of the Medical Center selects three persons who are pursuing a career in the medical field to receive this scholarship

 The Gloria M. "Stretch" Grossnickle Scholarship Fund